Tresjs/tres/docs/blog/announcing-v-2-1-0.md

 ### Improvements in DX

-Also work mention, in cientos we're working hard on improving the developer experiences, as we know the details matter, these are some of them:
+It's also worth mentioning, in cientos we're working hard on improving the developer experience, as we know the details matter, these are some of them:

-- Update Vue 3.3.4 (and start migration to new destructure props)
+- Update Vue 3.3.4
+- start of migration to new destructure props
 - Export types and better intellisense
 - Refactor folder structure
-- Creation of feature/bug forms in github for better issues
+- Creation of feature/bug forms in github for better issues report